hjaensch7/hjaensch7.github.io/_posts/2022-11-15-the-little-devil-in-america.md

 related then almost imperceptibly he switches into what can only be referred to as verse.
 Abduraqib is a poet first, I'm looking forward to reading the rest of this.

+11/28 - This book is devastating.
+It can at times be difficult to read, very powerful emotions are summoned.
+This is the second book I have read by Abduraqib I think I will now read anything with his name on it.